 The root cause of the replication crisis in the soft sciences is mostly due to the fact that it is it not science.
 It’s market research.
 They try to quantify some behavior in order to pitch an idea already popular in the mass media or with the managerial class.
 By slapping the word “science” on it, they are pitching their role as an authority.
 Bill Nye, the toaster repairman, has made a killing claiming to speak for science on behalf of the cult of Gaia worship.
 The Cornell Food Lab does the same thing, but for nutrition and food marketing.

 This points to one flaw in Karl Popper’s famous definition of science.
 What is unfalsifiable is classified as unscientific.
 Science, according Popper, is that which can be invalidated or disproved.
 This sounds good until you look at the Cornell Food Lab.
 Everything they do can be invalidated, as almost all of it is nonsense.
 Therefore, it meets the definition of science as described by Popper.
 It also means that a pseudo-science can easily masquerade as science.

 A better, more narrow definition of science is that science concerns itself with causation.
 If A causes B then science explains how A causes B. Analysis, on the other hand, points out that whenever we see B, we often see A, therefore, there is a correlation between A and B. That’s just observation.
 Statistical analysis takes observation further by apply probability to it.
 It’s not useless and it often aids science, but it is not science.
 It’s simply observation and analysis, and more often than not, pseudo-science.

-This post has already been read 2617 times!
+This post has already been linked to 3505 times!